percona/pmm/docs/how-to/manage-users.md

 You can edit users by changing the information or settings for an individual user account.

 !!! caution alert alert-warning "Important"
-    After changing the default admin password for the PMM server, register the pmm-agent using the same credentials and add the services again.
+    After changing the default admin password for the PMM Server, register the pmm-agent using the same credentials and add the services again.
 Otherwise, PMM will cease to monitor the service/nodes.

 ### Grant or Revoke admin privileges